U.S. President Donald Trump announced on Jan. 20 that he plans to impose a 25% tariff on Mexican and Canadian imports, which would take effect Feb. 1.

 The tariffs he imposed on China during his first administration are still in effect, as President Joe Biden mostly left them untouched.

-During the 2024 election campaign, Trump suggested implementing 10–20% tariffs on all countries, and putting levies as high as 60% on Chinese goods.
+During the 2024 election campaign, Trump suggested implementing 10–20% tariffs on all countries and putting levies as high as 60% on Chinese goods.

-What the textiles industry needs to know
+What the textile industry needs to know

-Advanced Textiles Association (ATA) hosted a webinar Jan.
+Advanced Textiles Association (ATA) hosted a webinar on Jan.
 15, “Future of China Section 301 Tariffs and the Exclusion Process,” to help the industry understand what might happen in the early days of Trump’s second term and how they can advocate for exclusions.

 Connor Brantley, legislative director at Whitmer & Worrall and one of the two webinar hosts, said that most tariff exclusions are successful if they have a compelling care for why goods cannot be sourced in the U.S. and how that directly impacts consumers.